Spraitazz/automations/README.md

 # automations

 A tool for running persistent python automations with email exception handling and logging included.
-It is for linux only due to relying on systemd.service and Xvfb.
+It is linux only due to relying on systemd.service and X virtual framebuffer.

 ---------------